DocSeekers/DocSeekers/README.md

 </p>

-# How to Access Biolink?
+# How to Access DocSeekers?

 * Visit http://docseekers.digital/